Natural gas price statistics

 The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 3.
 The relative tax contribution in the second half of 2019 was smallest in Greece (7.8 %) where a low VAT rate is applied to the basic price.
 The highest taxes were charged in Denmark where 60.2 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (54.0 %).
 The VAT in the EU-27 represents 16.4 % of the total price.
 It ranges from 5.5 % in Greece to 21.3 % in Hungary

 Natural gas prices for non-household consumers

 The development of natural gas prices for non-household consumers in the EU-27 since the first half of 2008 is shown in Figure 6.
 These prices display the same trend as observed for household consumers (see Figure 2) but without the seasonal effect.
 After falling to EUR 0.031 per kWh in the second half of 2009, the natural gas total price for non-household consumers increased each half year to peak at EUR 0.042 per kWh in the first half of 2013.
 Since then, it decreased every semester and reached EUR 0.029 in the second half of 2017.
 The latest data shows a significant increase that started in the first semester of 2018 except for the very last period reported.
 The weight of the taxes have increased from around 7 % in 2008 to around 13 % in 2019.
-When compared to the overal inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower than if the price strictly followed the inflation)
+When compared to the overall inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower)